Frequently Asked Questions

 The Program was established in 1982 and is unique in its approach to allow students to complete their first three years of Medical School before starting their dissertation research.
 The Program considers this critical to the students’ success as it is not until the third year of Medical School that students actually evaluate patients, diagnose problems and recommend treatment plans, and are thus prepared to understand the limitations of current methods for preventing, diagnosing and treating disease and to appreciate the importance of clinical and translational research.

 Is financial support available for students in the MD/PhD Program at UT-Houston?

-All students in the MD/PhD Program receive financial support that includes a stipend of $32,000 per year, health insurance benefits, and school tuition/fees.
-The stipend will increase to $36,000 in Fall 2023.
+All students in the MD/PhD Program receive financial support that includes a stipend of $36,000 per year, health insurance benefits, and school tuition/fees.
 This stipend applies to all years of Medical School and Graduate School, contingent upon the student’s academic performance.
 During the graduate school portion of training, the Program also encourages students to apply for external funding.